-In the 13 years Mark and I have been together, it’s been amazing to see my dad reading much heavily about any number of things in relation to the scriptures.
-He’s always been a serious reader, but I’m now much more aware of it, as we’re in constant dialogue and he’s a continual guide for me, personally, relationally, and spiritually.
+In the 13 years Mark and I have been together, it’s been amazing to see my dad reading heavily about any number of things in relation to the Scriptures.
+He’s always been a serious reader, but I’m now much more aware of it, as we’re in constant dialogue and he’s a continual guide for me personally, relationally, and spiritually.

-AT WHAT AGE DID YOU REALIZE YOU WERE GAY.
-DID YOU SEE YOUR GRANDPARENTS AS YOUR ONLY ADVOCATE ?
+AT WHAT AGE DID YOU REALIZE YOU WERE GAY?
+DID YOU SEE YOUR GRANDPARENTS AS YOUR ONLY ADVOCATEs?

 I officially came out in a series of waves after I turned 21: first to my aunt and grandparents, because I was afraid of bringing shame to my parents (never doubting their love for me, but wanting to protect them), and then to my parents.
 A few key college friends were also early advocates.
 I came out to my brother and sister slightly later, and in hindsight, I should have just come out to my whole family all at once.

 M: : I was probably twelve and it was in church.
 There was a really handsome man and he noticed that I often stared at him.
 It was a few years later that I began to contend with the feelings of attraction to men, but I didn’t act on anything until I was 30.
 Throughout my college years, I worked in the full spectrum of the hospitality industry, and was always surrounded by LGBTQ+ people, but my sexuality wasn’t a point of conversation.
 I did often go to West Hollywood gay bars and clubs with friends, but only one or two colleagues asked me about my sexuality (one even told me, in a loving, snarky way, she knew I was gay).